mionova/100DaysOfCode-Challenge/README.md

 **Date**: June 2, 2021

-**Today's JavaScript Progress**: I finalized my Random Quote Generator
+**Today's JavaScript Progress**: Finalized my Random Quote Generator.

-Currently, the app displays famous random quotes each time a button is clicked and works as expected!
+The app displays famous random quotes each time a button is clicked, and works as expected!
 I might try adding some bells and whistles over the next couple of days.

 [View Work In Progress](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-010)
 &nbsp;